 Dad told me once that for as long as he can remember he felt like running.
 A product of his time, his late teenage years and early twenties (the early 1970s to the early 1980s) were marked with a lot of doing as he pleased.
 He made brief stops in the Job Corps and the U.S. Army.
 He struggled with being told what to do.
 He didn’t really fit any mold.
 He lived with siblings.
 He lived on the street.
 He lived in a van.
 He stayed with friends.
 My dad doesn’t talk a lot about those days.
 I think there are a lot of things he’d just as soon forget.
 I know there were nights he prayed to God he would simply make it to the next morning.
 The turning point came when he met my mother.
 Their initial friendship grew into a deep sense of love and commitment.
 My mother, widowed twice, refused to marry for fear he would die.
 They had two children, my sister and then me.
-They named my sister “Nicoya,” for new beginnings.
+They named my sister “Nicoya,” which mean “new beginning.”
 They named me “Titus” so that if I chose a destructive path I could always find my name in the Bible, and perhaps there find hope and peace.
 My dad was 26.
 He had already lived two lives worth of stories.
 We lived in a small city, just north and east of St. Louis.
 My dad didn’t want us to grow up in the city, so he moved us to a huge farm in the middle of nowhere, Missouri.

 My dad worked that farm for a businessman.
 He got paid very little and he worked very hard.
 My memories of that farm are fuzzy but pleasant.
 I remember when my dad broke his wrist getting bucked off of a horse.
 I remember old friends from the city coming to visit and sensing for the first time my dad putting distance between his old life and his new one.
 I remember going to the sale barn where my dad worked on some Saturdays, sorting horses and eating greasy cheeseburgers from the snack bar.
-I remember our old-fashioned washing machine and clothes flapping in the summer breeze.
+I remember our old-fashioned ringer washing machine and clothes flapping in the summer breeze.
 I remember racing my dad back to the house from the barn.
 He rarely let me win, but he always let me get close enough to maintain hope.
 I have always felt a step behind my dad, but it never damaged me.
 He was leading me, not humiliating me.

 If it seems as though I’m struggling to describe him it’s because I am.
 It’s hard to do.
 How do you define a man who appears rugged and lean (though less lean as he ages) and strict?
 How do you define a man who you know was sacrificial and wise and giving?
 He is, like most of our dads, a complex person.
 My dad passed a lot of things down to me from his complex personality.
 Perhaps foremost is a difficulty sharing how I really feel.
 Only in recent years have I begun to tell my dad out loud that I love him.
 But that doesn’t quite say it.
 I have never met a man who was more beautifully complicated than my old man.
 His life has never been easy.
 His adult life has never been about him.
 He worked back-breaking jobs and scratched together a living.
 He never let our lack of money impede my growth.
 He never held me back, but thrust me forward in life.
 He whooped me, taught me, put me to work, nurtured my faith, kept me humble, and passed down irreplaceable wisdom:

 A couple years ago my mom and dad came for a visit.
 They rode their Harley from southern Missouri to where I live in southeast Texas.
 While here, they bounced over to San Antonio for a Harley rally.
 They went to my son’s t-ball game.
 They went to my daughter’s piano recital.
 They outran a severe storm to get back home just in the nick of time.
 If you’d of passed them on the highway, they would’ve appeared slightly odd.
 You would’ve known they had a story.
 You never would’ve been able to figure out the whole thing.
 But if you peer closer at their bike, you’d start to understand.